 In 2004 , Chef Keller took his skills to New York and opened his new venue Per Se.
 The Michelin Guide New York City has given Per Se its most prestigious recognition, a three star rating, for the past three consecutive years.
 In addition, the Michelin Guide San Francisco awarded The French Laundry a three-star rating and a one-star rating for Bouchon in 2007 and 2008–making him the only American-born chef to hold multiple three star ratings since the guide’s inception in 1900

 His new book “Under Pressure” is written for Chefs but even novices can learn from who many consider the greatest American Chef.

 Chef Keller uses a method of cooking food called ” Sous Vide”.
 Sous vide is French for “under vacuum” and describes a method of cooking in vacuum sealed plastic pouches at low temperatures for long times.
-With the proper equipment and some basic knowledge, anyone can prepare consistently delicious and safe food.
+With the proper Sous Vide Tools and some basic knowledge, anyone can prepare consistently delicious and safe food.
 With more advanced knowledge, a chef can safely create (or modify) recipes to realize their unique vision.

 It differs from conventional cooking methods in two fundamental ways: (i) the raw food is vacuum sealed in plastic pouches and (ii) the food is cooked using precisely controlled heating.